 Symptoms will go away in a few weeks to months if your body is able to fight off the infection.
 Some people never get rid of the hepatitis B virus.
 This is called chronic hepatitis B.

 People with chronic hepatitis may not have symptoms and not know they are infected.
 Over time, they may develop symptoms of liver damage and cirrhosis of the liver.

 You can spread the hepatitis B virus to other people even if you have no symptoms.

 A series of blood tests called the hepatitis viral panel is done to help diagnose the condition.

 The following tests are done to look for liver damage if you have chronic hepatitis B:

 You will also have a test to measure the level of HBV in your blood (viral load).
 This lets your doctors know how your treatment is working.

-Acute hepatitis needs no treatment other than careful monitoring of liver and other body functions with blood tests.
+Acute hepatitis, unless severe, needs no treatment.
+Liver and other body functions are watched using blood tests.
 You should get plenty of bed rest, drink plenty of fluids, and eat healthy foods.